- Should I apply for a visa now, or should I wait until closer to the time of travel?

 China Highlights recommends that you obtain your visa before leaving the country where you live.
 The costs and the length of time to process a visa vary from country to country.
 Please check the website for the Chinese Embassy in your country to find the information applicable to you.

 Your passport (original, not a copy), which must be valid for at least 6 months from the date of travel, with at least one blank visa page (amendment pages and pages with bar codes are not acceptable for visa stamping).
 One completed, signed Visa Application Form and two passport photosfor each passport.

 Application forms can usually be downloaded from the embassy website.
-Thisvisa application form (2013) is used for most visa applications.
+This visa application form is used for most visa applications.
 Download it, print it out, and fill it in.

 The Chinese consular departments requires a photo similar to the one in your passport.
 They only accept photos which are head-only (a little neck and shoulders is ok), full head shown without adornment (unless usually worn, e.g. glasses and religious headgear), with a white background, approximately 45mm by 35mm.
 Cut-outs from personal photographs are not acceptable.